kamimrcht/ELECTOR/README.md

 * NanoSim

 If one of those tools is provided with the -simulator parameter, the pipeline will itself generate the reference reads.

+## Running with real reads

+If you wish to run ELECTOR with real sequencing reads, please use the ``-simulator real`` option.
+The pipeline will work the same, and generate the reference reads itself.
+Instead of generating them from simulation files, it will rely on alignment to the reference.

 ## Output Example